Family in Chinatown

 Bayview Opera House

-The Bayview Opera House Ruth Williams Memorial Theatre (known affectionately as "the Opera House" or the "BVOH"), built in 1888, is located at the heart of the Bayview Hunters Point district - San Francisco's most ethnically diverse community.
+The Bayview Opera House Ruth Williams Memorial Theatre (known affectionately as "the Opera House" or the "BVOH"), built in 1888, is located at the heart of the Bayview-Hunters Point neighborhood, San Francisco's most ethnically diverse community.
 The Opera House is San Francisco's oldest theater and a registered historical landmark.
-Today it is a neighborhood cultural center.
+Today, it is a neighborhood cultural center.

 Learn More